|Sterne Park, 2012.|

 |William C. "Billy" Sterne, date unknown.|

 William Charles Sterne was born December 13, 1869 at Peru, Indiana, one of seven children of Charles F. and Eugenia (Fries) Sterne.
 A biography of William C. Sterne was written in Colorado and Its People and published in 1948.
 According to it, his father founded the Peru Woolen Mills that specialized in making woolen blankets, at one time supplying the Pullman Company with the blankets used in their sleeping cars.
-When Billy was left an orphan at age eleven, he went to Cincinnati where his older sisters were attending boarding school, and graduated from the White and Sykes School there in 1887.
+When Billy was left an orphan at age eleven, he went to Cincinnati where his older sisters were attending boarding school, and he graduated from the White and Sykes School there in 1887.
 He then made his home with his married sister, Emma, and when he was ready for college she sent him off to Harvard where he graduated in 1891.
 Later he pursued graduate studies abroad.
 He desired to become a writer and lived for a time in Europe.

 In Littleton the Hampden H. Shepperd household included their beautiful and accomplished daughter, Orian, who had been educated at the Pritchett Institute at Glasgow, Missouri.
 She had been one of Littleton's most popular belles since her return in 1894.
 William Sterne and Orian Shepperd were married April 28, 1898 in the Littleton Presbyterian Church downtown at Main and Curtice streets.
 She looked like a stately lily in white organdy and silk, with "natural orange blossoms in her hair," the gift of her brother in California, said the newspaper.